commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ![Legend of molecular Network n°1](https://user-images.githubusercontent.com/103578333/172026169-bd4343b3-3132-4482-9107-ba5a662a43ad.png)

-In all plants, natural products identified in abundance are caffeicacid, glutamic acid, 3-Hydroxy-6,3',4'-trimethoxyflavone, L-pyroglutamic acid, rosmarinic acid, nandrolone, glutamine, ursolic acid and manool (on the following table, natural products are highlighted by filled background color).
+In all subgenus, same number of natural products were identify by GNPS.
+The difference is the abundance et the occurence.
+In total for all subgenus, 209 compound names were assigned based on the feature comparison.
+So we focus on difference in abundancy between subgenus and with cytoscape we can visualized natural product relations.

 ![Most abundant identified natural product per subgenus](https://user-images.githubusercontent.com/103578333/172064923-6103dfa7-11e8-4c28-bbe8-8f80ff4ff1cc.png)

 ##### Glutinaria

-In Glutinaria subgenus,

 Caffeic acid and rosmarinic acid belong to the same clusters.
 Rosmarinic acid is an ester of caffeic acid and 3,4-dihydroxyphenyllactic acid [5].
 Here we can see directly that in glutinaria subgenus the composition in caffeic acid is higher than the composition in romarinic acid.